vigetlabs/microcosm/docs/guides/03-actions.md

 # Actions

 Microcosm is a transactional system.
-Whenever an action is invoked, a transaction will be created to represent the process of resolving it into primitive values.
-They be resolved, rejected, or notify progress.
+Whenever an action is invoked, a transaction will be created to represent the process of resolving it.

 When an transaction updates, Microcosm runs through all outstanding transactions to determine the new application state.
 For example, if a Promise is returned from an action, Microcosm will wait for it to resolve.
 The value the Promise eventually returns will then be dispatched to stores.